Employee Loyalty- 3 Things to Understand & How to Improve It

 An attractive package never ceases to amaze employees.
 To gain the loyalty of your employees, you must offer them competitive compensation.
 It means providing a salary as per the market conditions with perks and benefits.

-Also, regular employee promotion and increment are very important as well.
+Also, regular employee promotion increment are vital as well.
 It shows a company’s commitment to its workers.
 This helps build employee loyalty.

 2. Hiring through Referrals

-One way to increase loyalty is to build a friendly working environment where workers are loyal to each other as well.
+One way to increase loyalty is to build a friendly working environment where workers are loyal to each other.
 In this, hiring through referrals goes a long way.
 So, you must have employee referral programs.

 Data published in Medium show that employee retention is 45% in hires made through referrals than 20% compared to other sources.
 This higher retention shows employee loyalty.
 Also, it costs and takes less time to hire through referrals.
 It is for these reasons why you must hire through referrals.